 Seasonal Restrictions on Reclaimed Water

-Phase II Water Shortage Order
+Phase III Water Shortage Order

 Reclaimed Water “Frequency of Use” During Dry Season